DaviddHuang/Basketball-League-App/README.md

 * As a user, I want to be able to create a player
 * As a user, I want to be able to save the state of the league including teams, players, stats, etc. in the menu
 * As a user, I want to be able to load the league from file in the menu from the state it was left at

+# Instructions for Grader
+To get out of the start menu of the application you must click the start button and enter a league name first.
+After clicking the submit button:
+* You can generate the first required action related to the user story "adding multiple Xs to a Y" by clicking the add team button, typing in the team name and submitting, this will add the team to the league
+* You can generate the second required action related to the user story "adding multiple Xs to a Y" by clicking the remove team button, typing in the team name and submitting, this will remove the team from the league
+* You can find the panel in which all the Xs that have already been added to Ys are displayed by clicking the view teams button.
+This button must be clicked each time you add or remove a team to display the most current teams in the league
+* You can locate my visual component by running the GUI, as the background of the start menu is a jpeg image of a basketball court
+* You can save the state of my application in the start menu by clicking save.
+If you are in the league menu you may click main menu button to go back to the start menu and then click save.
+If you are in the team menu you may click the back button and then the main menu button to go back to the start menu then click save to save the state of my application.
+* You can load the state of my application in the start menu by clicking load.
+If you are in the league menu you may click main menu button to go back to the start menu and then click load.
+If you are in the team menu you may click the back button and then the main menu button to go back to the start menu then click load to save the state of my application.

+Other miscellaneous instructions:
+* The end season button must not be pressed unless at least two players which both must be on different teams (not on the injury reserve) and their stats have been edited
+* When adding a player:
+  * Name must be inputted as a string
+  * Jersey number must be inputted as an int
+  * Height must be inputted as an int
+  * Weight must be inputted as a double
+* When editing a team record:
+  * Wins must be inputted as an int
+  * Losses must be inputted as an int
+* When adding a team, adding a player, adding a player to the injury reserve, removing a team, removing a player, editing player stats, or editing team records, in order to view the most recent changes you must click view teams or view players as these do not auto update
+* In order to add players to a team you must click the select team button
+* In order to change a players stats you must be in the team menu and click the select player button
+* In order to change a teams record you must be in the team menu and click the edit team record button
+* In order to view all players on the injury reserve you must click the view injury reserve button inside the team menu
+* In order to view all players who are not injured you must click the view players button inside the team menu
+* In order to remove a player you must click the remove player button inside the team menu
+* In order to add a player you must click the add player button inside the team menu